akebu6/Data-Structures-Algorithms-in-Cpp/README.md

 # Data-Structures-Algorithms in C++
 This repo contains code for C++ data structures and algorithms.
-Included data structures include linked lists
+Included data structures include linked lists, stacks and classes